 Autumn is the season for selfies in Banff National Park.
 While the Canadian Rockies offer jaw-dropping scenery in every month, September and October grant visitors a particularly impressive gift.
 Banff's autumn larches are a top natural attraction in the Rockies — drawing visitors from near and far.

-Throughout this annual hallmark affair, the regions' gilded landscapes promise awe-inspiring backdrops for hikers, photographers and influencers seeking dreamy swoon-worthy shots for the gram.
+Throughout this annual hallmark affair, the region's gilded landscapes promise awe-inspiring backdrops for hikers, photographers and influencers seeking dreamy swoon-worthy shots.
 Picture sky-high peaks, impossibly blue lakes and mountain trails swathed in gold.
-Banff in fall is a 100% #nofilter needed situation.

 So how exactly does Banff get its golden glow on?
 Read on to learn all about the larch phenomenon, including where and when to see them.

 The Alpine — or Tamarack — Larch is a needle laden tree, perfectly suited for the rocky dry soil prevalent in the Canadian Rockies.
 During spring and summer, the larch is rather unremarkable, as to the untrained eye, the coniferous tree looks like most pine species growing throughout Banff National Park.
 However, come autumn, summer's unassuming larch begins its dazzling transformation, from verdant green to a mesmerizing burnished gold.

 Banff's larches are unique because they're deciduous pines, not evergreens.
 This means that when cooler weather settles in the Canadian Rockies, the larch's needles change from green to gold, just like the region’s beautiful aspen, birch and poplar leaves.
 Soon after, the tree sheds its needles, leaving all of its branches bare over winter.
 With spring's arrival, new growth begins, and the larch sprouts green once more.